PennyLaneAI/pennylane/doc/code/qml_grouping.rst

      [PauliY(wires=[0]), PauliZ(wires=[1])]]

-The :math:`C_{I}` coefficients for each :math:`P_I` Pauli word making up a Hamiltonian can also be specified along with further options such as the Pauli word grouping method (*qubit-wise commutativity*) and the underlying graph coloring algorithm (*recursive largest first*) used for creating the groups of observables:
+The :math:`C_{I}` coefficients for each :math:`P_I` Pauli word making up a Hamiltonian can also be specified along with further options, such as the Pauli word grouping method (*qubit-wise commutativity*) and the underlying graph coloring algorithm (*recursive largest first*) used for creating the groups of observables: